 How diabetes can damage the retina?

 To work effectively, the retina needs a constant supply of blood, which it receives through a network of tiny blood vessels.
 Over time, a continuously high blood sugar level can cause the blood vessels to narrow, bleed or leak.
-This damages the retina and stops it from working.
+These damage the retina and stop it from working.
 When the blood vessels in the central area of the retina (the macula) are affected, it’s known as diabetic maculopathy.

 Symptoms of diabetic retinopathy

 During the initial stages, retinopathy does not cause any noticeable symptoms.
-You may not realise that your retina is damaged until the later stages, when your vision becomes affected.
-Vision loss will probably be permanent at this late stage, which is why diabetic retinopathy is so important.
+You may not realize that your retina is damaged until the later stages when your vision becomes affected.
+Vision loss will probably be permanent at this late stage, which is why diabetic retinopathy is so essential.
 If you have diabetes and start to notice problems with your vision, contact your GP or diabetes care team immediately.

 Screening for diabetic retinopathy